Shazia112/AnticancerPredRF/README.md

-@Anticancer Peptides Prediction using Statistical Moment and Amino Acid Composition
+# Anticancer Peptides Prediction using Statistical Moment and Amino Acid Composition
-#Journal Name